andreitrk/Disertatie/README.md

-# Disertatie
+# Disertation
 Fake News Modeling (English and Romanian).
-This is for educational purposes only
+This is for educational purposes only.